We campaign for public civic ceremonies to be equally inclusive of those of all religions and beliefs.

-For decades we have been speaking out in support of an inclusive Remembrance Ceremony, but our efforts have intensified since the establishment of Defence Humanists in 2010.
-We have worked with them through the annual For All Who Serve campaign to advocate for inclusion of a humanist representative at the National Remembrance Day Ceremony at the Cenotaph in Whitehall.
+For decades we have been speaking out in support of inclusive Remembrance ceremonies, but our efforts have intensified since the establishment of Defence Humanists in 2010.
+We have worked with them through the annual For All Who Serve campaign which most recently succeeded to ensure the inclusion of a humanist representative at the National Remembrance Day Ceremony at the Cenotaph in Whitehall.

-Figures from April 2015 indicate that over 20% of serving members of the Armed Forces described themselves as having ‘no religion’ – the largest group after Christianity, which has seen continuous decline since records began.
-The non-religious number more than ten times all the non-Christian religions combined, including Hindus, Muslims, Jews, Sikhs and Buddhists.
+Figures from April 2018 indicate that over 25% of serving members of the Armed Forces described themselves as having ‘no religion’ – the largest group after Christianity, which has seen continuous decline since records began.
+The non-religious number is more than nine times all the non-Christian religions combined, including Hindus, Muslims, Jews, Sikhs and Buddhists.

-We have not only been working in Westminster to see representation, but also in other towns and cities across the UK, in partnership with local humanist and Royal British Legion groups.
-Here we have seen much more openness to inclusion.
+Beyond Westminster, we’ve been working in towns and cities across the UK, in partnership with local humanist and Royal British Legion groups, towards more inclusive ceremonies.
+Here we have also seen encouraging openness to inclusion.